miguel12345/UnityWireframeRenderer/README.md

 + Add the `WireframeRenderer` component in Editor mode for zero runtime setup costs

 ## Instructions
++ Import the `packages/UnityWireframeRenderer.package`

-Add the `WireFrameRenderer` component to any Game Object with a (Skinned)MeshRenderer inside it.
++ Add the `WireFrameRenderer` component to any Game Object with a (Skinned)MeshRenderer inside it.

 ![](instructions.png)